pfalcon/uzlib/README.md

 Compressor uses very basic implementation of LZ77 algorithm using hash table to find repeating substrings.
-The size of the hash table (on which compression efficiency depends) is currently hardcoded at the compile-time.
-Likewise, the size of LZ77 dictionary is also hardcoded at compile time.
+The size of the hash table (on which compression efficiency depends), pointer to the hashtable memory, and the size of LZ77 dictionary should be configured in `struct uzlib_comp`.
-Both settings should be made runtime-configurable.
-The hash table is allocated on the stack, instead it should be allocated by user and passed as an argument to the function (dependency injection pattern).

 Currently, compressor doesn't support streaming operation, both input and output must reside in memory.
 Neither it supports incremental operation,